What Does Google Search Algorithms Do For SEO Marketing?

 Benefits Take Priority Over Features

-We’ve found a trend where SaaS companies would emphasize their product features rather than their product benefits.
+We’ve found a trend where SaaS companies emphasize their product features rather than their product benefits.

 You make it easy for customers to understand how you can fix their dilemma by clearly describing the benefits they would get if they select your product.